 Answer: While there is no punishment for mistreating the flag, the National Flag Code, established in 1923, helps us understand how to treat the flag with respect.
 It says that the flag should never touch the floor or ground.
 It should fly at night only if it is lit.
 Only weatherproof flags should fly outdoors in bad weather.
 The flag should be raised quickly and lowered slowly.

 Flags are flown at half-mast as a sign of mourning.
 Raising a flag upside down indicates distress.
 The flag is only flown this way in times of dire emergency.
 A flag is draped over the casket of a soldier or government member.
 The stars are placed over the top part of the casket, near the person’s heart.

 Visit PBS to learn more about the flag.

 You may cut-and-paste the below MLA and APA citation examples:

 Tobin, Declan.
 (2017).
-Fun Facts about american flag for Kids -.
+Fun Facts About The American Flag for Kids - Old Glory.
 American History for Kids.
 Retrieved from http://www.americanhistoryforkids.com/old-glory-story-flag/